 Roseville Probate Attorneys

-Your Guide through California’s Probate Process
+Your Guide Through California's

 In an ideal situation, a family will not have to endure the probate system in California after a loved one passes.
-However, if the right estate planning wasn’t done during someone’s life to bypass this process, or if a unique set of circumstances has forced you into a probate matter, Patton Law Group can help.
+However, if the proper estate planning wasn’t done during someone’s life to bypass this process, or if a unique set of circumstances has forced you into a probate matter, Patton Law Group can help.

 Our probate lawyers in Roseville will work with you and your family to minimize the stress and streamline the process as much as possible.